Homelessness in California: Los Angeles County

 As of February 2022 more than 40% of people experiencing homelessness in California lived in Los Angeles County.
 The homeless population there increased by 65% between 2020 and 2022.

-In 2023 more than 75,500 people were homeless in the county, up from 69,000 the previous year and 70% higher than 2015.
+In 2023, more than 75,500 people were homeless in the county, up from 69,000 the previous year and 70% higher than 2015.
 The number who were unsheltered rose at an even higher rate, to 55,000 (the number who were sheltered declined slightly).
-The number who were "chronically homeless" (homeless for more than a year with a disabling condition) increased to 32,000 people.
+The number of people who were "chronically homeless" (homeless for more than a year with a disabling condition) increased to 32,000 people.
 25% reported experiencing severe mental illness, and 30% reported having a substance use disorder.
 43% were Latino, 31% Black, 2% Asian.

 A 2018 count found 565 homeless Native Americans in L.A.
 County.
 A second count in 2019 found 1,692 Native Americans who were unsheltered.
 The majority identified as men, and were more likely to identify as LGBT compared to the general unsheltered population.
 In 2020, 1.1% of the 66,436 homeless counted in L.A.
 County identified as American-Indian/Alaskan Native.

 There are an estimated 4,021 homeless youth on any given night in L.A.
 County as of 2019, a 22% increase over 2018, per the Greater Los Angeles Youth Homeless Count, which defines youth as people 24 years old and younger.
 A 2013 census noted that 18.2% of homeless people had a physical disability; 68.2% were male, and 57.6% were between 25 and 54 years old.

 In 2016 the County Board of Supervisors urged the governor "to declare a state of emergency with respect to homelessness."
 In 2019, the governor granted this request.

 County Supervisor Mark Ridley-Thomas said that homelessness had reached emergency levels, with over 900 people dying on the streets in 2018, and over a thousand projected to die in 2019.
 Exposure to the elements cuts the lifespan of those who survive on the streets by 20 years.
 He attributed the crisis to rising rents, lack of affordable housing, and stagnant wages.

 In 2019, Los Angeles spent $619 million on 36,000 homeless people, approximately $17,194 per person.
 However, the number of people who are homeless continues to grow.
 Peter Lynn, head of the Los Angeles Homeless Service Authority who saw homelessness rise 33% during his five years in spite of $780 million in additional funding, resigned his job at the end of 2019.